wiredtiger/wiredtiger/test/cppsuite/README.md

 logger::log_msg(LOG_TRACE, "A logging message with the LOG_TRACE level");
 ```

 It is possible to indicate the logging level used by the framework when executing a test.
-Refer to [this section](how_to_use_cppsuite.md) to how.
+Refer to [this section](how_to_use_cppsuite.md#running-tests) to see how.

 # How to execute a test
 A tutorial is available [here](how_to_use_cppsuite.md).